JulienCalvignac/BuDa/graphTool/Readme.md

 Select link.
 Fill in / modify text box “attribute” on the right of the workspace.

+#### Set / update state
+Select link.

+Check the box "RAS" to declare that the link is OK or the box "HS" to declare the link KO.

 ### Advanced block features - networks

 Blocks can have different roles on a set of networks.
 They can either produce (their role is "Producer") or consume (their role is "Consumer") on a network.